Todd Harris: CBS Sports Network

-NBC Sports currently uses Harris in a wide variety of assignments.
-He, and broadcast partner Todd Richards received high marks for their coverage of Shaun White's Gold medal final run in Pyeongchang, South Korea at the 2018 Olympic Winter Games.

-Harris has also acted as host for the Tour de France and the network's coverage of the annual IronMan event in Kailua Kona, Hawaii.
-Todd Harris was the main play-by-play announcer for NBC's venture with both the World Series of Fighting and the Pro Fight League.

-Starting in 2021, Harris splits the lead commentating duties with Leigh Diffey doing Supercross on NBCSN with Ricky Carmichael, Daniel Blair, and Will Christien.

 Harris was announced as the new lead play-by-play voice of the SailGP world tour.
 He debuted in Bermuda in April 2021 with his contract with SailGP running through 2022.
 He would announce the series with seasoned sailors Freddie Carr and Stevie Morrison.
 Aly Vance would serve as an on course reporter.
 Shows aired in 175 countries and in the US on CBS Sports Network.

-As of 2023 Todd Harris was announced as the new lead announcer for the recently rebooted British Basketball League and their game of the week on Sky Sports in the UK.
-His 10th Olympic assignment has him calling both Skateboarding and all BMX disciplines for NBC Sports at the Paris Games.
+NBC Sports

+Harris joined NBC Sports in 2009.
+NBC currently uses Harris in a wide variety of assignments.
+He, and broadcast partner Todd Richards received high marks for their coverage of Shaun White's Gold medal final run in Pyeongchang, South Korea at the 2018 Olympic Winter Games.

+Harris has also acted as host for the Tour de France and the network's coverage of the annual IronMan event in Kailua Kona, Hawaii.
+Todd Harris was the main play-by-play announcer for NBC's venture with both the World Series of Fighting and the Pro Fight League.

+Starting in 2021, Harris splits the lead commentating duties with Leigh Diffey doing Supercross on NBCSN with Ricky Carmichael, Daniel Blair, and Will Christien.

+Personal life

 His son is Brigham Harris, a reporter at ABC affiliate WWSB-TV in Sarasota, Florida.